belgattitude/pjb-starter-springboot/README.md

 ## Quick start

-Packaging and deploying a customized PHPJavaBridge server could be done in 4 steps:
+Packaging and deploying a customized PHPJavaBridge server could be done in 3 steps:

-1. Clone the project
+1. Clone the project *(or download and unzip the [release](https://github.com/belgattitude/pjb-starter-springboot/releases) archive)*

    ```shell
    $ git clone https://github.com/belgattitude/pjb-starter-springboot